Last updated on May 19th, 2021 at 04:55 pm

 Or perhaps even more if you’ve already achieved this feat?

-We all know that the pull up is the ultimate test of muscular strength, whether you prefer bodyweight training or to hit the weights regularly in the gym.
+The pull up is often regarded as the ultimate test of muscular strength, whether your preference is bodyweight training or hitting the weights regularly in the gym.

 In fact, there is nothing more pleasing than being able to perform 10 or 20 or even more, perfect form, strict pull ups (no kipping please).